Proving Termination of Graph Transformation Systems using Weighted Type Graphs over Semirings: Using Strongly Ordered Semirings

 \begin{lemma} \lemdecreasingnonstrict \end{lemma}

 Now it is easy to prove a theorem analogous to Theorem~\ref{thm:terminating}, using Lemma~\ref{lem:decreasing-nonstrict} instead of Lemma~\ref{lem:decreasing}.

-\begin{theorem} Let $S$ be a strongly ordered commutative semiring with a well-founded order $\leq$ and $T$ a weighted type graph over $S$.
+\begin{theorem} Let $S$ be a strongly ordered commutative semiring with a well-founded order $\leq$ and $T$ a weighted type graph over $S$, where all weights are contained in $S_<$.
 Let $R$ be a set of graph transformation rules, partitioned in two sets $R^{<}$ and $R^{=}$.
 Assume that all rules of $R^{<}$ are strongly decreasing and all rules of $R^{=}$ are non-increasing.
 Then $R$ is terminating if and only if $R^{=}$ is terminating. \end{theorem}

-In this way we have recovered the termination analysis from one of our earlier papers \cite{bkz14}, however spelt out differently.
+We have partially recovered the termination analysis from one of our earlier papers \cite{bkz14}.
 In order to explain the connection, let us consider what it means for a rule $\rho = L\arleft[\phi_L] I \arright[\phi_R] R$ to be non-increasing in the tropical semiring where $\oplus$ is $\min$ and $\otimes$ is $+$: for each $t\colon I\to T$ into a weighted type graph $T$ it must hold that

 where $w_T(t_L)$ is the weight of the morphism $t_L$, obtained by summing up (via $+$) the weights of all edges in the image of $t_L$.